GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/index.rst

    c. **Triangles** - Lists statistics for all triangles of the selected
       bottom-level acceleration structure.

+   d. **Geometries** - Lists statistics for all geometries of the selected
+      selected bottom-level acceleration structure.

-   d. **Properties** - Lists statistics and properties for the currently
+   e. **Properties** - Lists statistics and properties for the currently
       selected bottom-level acceleration structure.

 Settings